jluna101/Blockchain-Buzz/README.md

 Blockchain Buzz is a hub for cryptocurrency financial metrics and trending general cryptocurrency news.
 Whether it's viewing the price and market cap of popular cryptocurrencies such as Bitcoin or skimming the latest cryptocurrency news, we have you covered with one place.
 Now buzz over to Blockchain Buzz!

 ## Motivation
 As a Cryptocurrency enthusiast and investor, there are various websites I frequent to view cryptocurrency prices and news.
 However, these two are not normally found together and as a result in order to be well informed I have to visit multiple financial and news websites.
-Blockchain buzz solves this minor annoyance of mine and I can now go to just one website, Blockchain Buzz!
+Blockchain buzz solves this minor annoyance of mine and I can now go to just one website.

 ## App Screenshots
 > ![Screen Shot 2022-03-08 at 10 04 20 AM](https://user-images.githubusercontent.com/97872070/157299301-e85876fa-31ef-4329-a34d-69e13aadbdb8.png)

 > ![Screen Shot 2022-03-08 at 10 05 05 AM](https://user-images.githubusercontent.com/97872070/157299336-8094a03c-f94d-48ff-be1d-ae9f74e033d9.png)

 > ![Screen Shot 2022-03-08 at 10 04 20 AM](https://user-images.githubusercontent.com/97872070/157299376-27e7f7f9-5ab1-4670-b8c2-ca3a72ca7fdd.png)

 > ![Screen Shot 2022-03-08 at 10 05 53 AM](https://user-images.githubusercontent.com/97872070/157299409-c88bb43e-e674-480c-896c-9011ef656540.png)

 ## Deployed App